Welcome to your new home

-To manage this, it is advisable to maintain a moderate level of heating by setting the time clock so your home has pre-heated before your return.
-A property which is continually occupied, well ventilated and maintained at a warm temperature, is less likely to suffer condensation problems.
+To manage this, it's advisable to maintain a moderate level of heating by setting the time clock so your home has pre-heated before your return.
+A property which is continually occupied, well ventilated and maintained at a warm temperature is less likely to suffer condensation problems.

-We hope you enjoy a high level of service from us but if you feel we haven’t got it right and would like to make a complaint about our services, please call us or write to us.
-Please contact us or download a copy of our complaints leaflet.
+We hope you enjoy a high level of service from us but if you feel we haven’t got it right and would like to make a complaint about our services, please visit our complaints page.

 - Pedestrians to keep to designated walkways.

-- Members of the public are not allowed on building areas unless escorted by a developer employee.
+- Members of the public aren't allowed on building areas unless escorted by a developer employee.

 - Children must not enter building areas.